-Always Know Your Plant: Research says that there are different needs of different plants.
-So, before you buy any plant, take some time to research it!
+Always Know Your Plant: Research says that there are different needs of different indoor plants.
+So, before you buy any indoor plants, take some time to research it!
 As some plants require more water while others need fairly dry soil.

 Leaves always indicate their needs: Always check the health of your plant by checking the leaves.
 If the leaves are hanging limp, this means that the plant needs water.
 If they are brown, dry or some have fallen out, this usually means the plant needs water.
 If the plant is dried out, water it slowly as giving too much water at once might kill the plant.